 The true horror stories in modern Paris part 91

 I could not update my blog last week as I moved back to Paris.
 Yes, the gong rang and the gloves were off.
 Mme.
 Landlord is still lurking around.
 This is what it means to live in Paris.
 One month of holidays to wind down and 11 months of fighting battles.

-Mme.
-Harmonie Sr. thought I would meekly pay her for the flashy new water tap which would have cost me far less than a legal letter by a lawyer.
+However, in order to avoid confusion, I shall continue to refer to the hyena as Mme.
+Landlord.
+She thought I would meekly pay her for the flashy new water tap which would have cost me far less than a legal letter by a lawyer.
 To her surprise I opted to leave a legal record of her behaviors because by then I had learnt that she would lie through her teeth to play a victim.
 Her sweet singing voice saved for gentlemen.
 Sure enough she spread the slander about me and had the nerve to send me the emails she had exchanged with her friends accusing me of wrong doings.
 The man who knew nothing about the sacrifice my mother had to make so that I would paint the apartment of Mme.
-Harmonie.
-Sr., he advised her to act harsh with me in his email.
+Landlord, he advised her to act harsh with me in his email.
 Did she not think that giving me his email address was a bad idea?
 I duly sent him the copy of my legal letter.
 Of course, Mme.
-Harmonie would insist that it was all lie, but the legal fee in France is steep.
+Landlord would insist that it was all lie, but the legal fee in France is steep.
 No one has that kind of money to spend on lies.
 At least, I did not hear his advice again.